Sausage balls are a crowd-pleasing treat that’s perfect for any occasion, from parties to game nights.

 Use Leaner Cuts of Meat

-If your sausage balls are still dry despite adding enough moisture, try using meat made from leaner cuts.
-These cuts release more moisture when baked, which is absorbed by the baking mix to give the sausage balls their signature tenderness.
+Even with added moisture, if your sausage balls remain dry, consider using leaner cuts of meat.
+These cuts release more moisture during baking, which is then absorbed by the baking mix, ensuring your sausage balls retain their signature tenderness.

 Knead the mixture by Hand